freenas/freenas-docs/userguide/system.rst

   environment.
 If you need to delete an entry that  is currently activated, first activate another entry, which will clear the *On reboot* field of the currently activated entry.
-Note that this button will not be displayed for the "default" boot environment as this entry is needed in order to return the system to the original installation state.
+Note that this button will not be displayed for the *default* boot environment as this entry is needed in order to return the system to the original installation state.

-* **Activate:** will only appear on entries which are not currently set to "Active".
+* **Activate:** only appears on entries which are not currently set to :guilabel:`Active`.
 Changes the selected entry to the default boot entry on next boot.
-Its status will change to "On Reboot" and the current "Active" entry will change from "On Reboot, Now" to "Now", indicating that it was used on the last boot but won't be used on the next boot.
+Its status changes to :guilabel:`On Reboot` and the current :guilabel:`Active` entry changes from :guilabel:`On Reboot, Now` to :guilabel:`Now`, indicating that it was used on the last boot but will not be used on the next boot.

 The buttons above the boot entries can be used to:

 * **Create:** a manual boot environment.
 A pop-up menu will prompt you to input a "Name" for the boot environment.
-When inputting the name, only alphanumeric, underscores, and dashes are allowed.
+When entering the name, only alphanumeric characters, underscores, and dashes are allowed.

 * **Scrub Boot:** can be used to perform a manual scrub of the boot devices.
 By default, the boot device is scrubbed every 35 days.
-To change the default interval, input a different number in the "Automatic scrub interval (in days)" field.
+To change the default interval, input a different number in the :guilabel:`Automatic scrub interval (in days)` field.
 The date and results of the last scrub are also listed in this screen.
 The condition of the boot device should be listed as *HEALTHY*.

 * **Status:** click this button to see the status of the boot devices.
   In the example shown in
   :numref:`Figure %s <status_boot_dev_fig>`,
   there is only one boot device and it is *ONLINE*.